cbib/virhunter/README.md

 VirHunter takes as input a fasta file with assembled contigs and outputs a prediction for each contig to be viral, host (plant) or bacterial.

 Befor running VirHunter you have to fill in the config.yaml.
 You need only to fill the predict part with the following information:
-- `ds_path` - path to your sequence file in fasta format
+- `ds_path` - path to the input file with contigs in fasta format
-- `weights_path` - folder, containing trained model weights.
-If you want to use weights of the model trained on peach 1000bp fragments, you should put `weights/peach/1000`.
+- `weights_path` - folder containing trained model weights
-- `out_path` - path to save results
+- `out_path` - path to the ouput folder to save results
 - `fragment_length` - 500 or 1000
-- `n_cpus` - number of cpus you want to use.
+- `n_cpus` - number of cpus you want to use

 To run VirHunter you can use the already pre-trained models.
 Provided are fully trained models for 3 host species  (peach, grapevine, sugar beet) and for fragment sizes 500 and 1000.
 Weights for these models are available for download with script `download_weights.sh`.